sebivenlo/esd-2024-jit-compiler/workshop/python/bytecode_conversion/README.md

     python3 simple_calculator.py

+Questions:
+* Is the Python bytecode statically or dynamically typed?
+* Is the Python bytecode (already) optimised by a JIT?
-Compare the Python bytecode with the Java bytecode!
--> Name 3 differences.
+* Compare the Python bytecode with the Java bytecode! (stdout both bytecode output to a > .txt) -> Name 2 differences.